 Do I have to can my peach jam?

-Since this small batch recipe only makes one 6 ounce jar, you honestly don’t have to can.
+Since this peach jam recipe only makes one 6 ounce jar, you honestly don’t have to can.
 Canning is only necessary if you don’t plan on eating the jam right away.

 Once opened, homemade peach jam will last about 2 weeks in the fridge.
 You’ll have to use your best judgment after 2 weeks.
 If it seems a little off, don’t use it.